mgree/mgt/README.md

            left (would need more than one `Expr`, trait)

 - [ ] Refactor pretty printing (separate trait, nicer arithmetic output)

+## Optimization

+- [ ] Go by reference in inference, type checking, etc.?

 # Acknowledgments